-Carrots are an affordable, nutrient-dense vegetable that strengthens your bones and improves eye health.
+Carrots are an affordable, nutrient-dense vegetable can help improve blood pressure, lower cholesterol, and improve eye health..

 However, are carrots keto?